Kpm99/Review-Test-Assignment/README.md

 you can add course and TA from the list that you have saved,add date and time that you want to schedule for lecture

 ![image](https://github.com/Kpm99/Review-Test-Assignment/assets/94966096/019d3512-453d-42ab-9c41-d740cc15a8f5)
+You Can View Your scheduled lectures on the Calender with three different views , month,week,day

 ![image](https://github.com/Kpm99/Review-Test-Assignment/assets/94966096/8e132625-e411-42a5-95f3-46f130739041)
 you can view the scheduled lecture and TA details in Agenda section